Skip to Main Content

 • Please prepare to submit a form of collateral (ID, credit card, etc.) to begin researching in the archives.
 It will be returned once your appointment is completed.

-• Please help us protect the longevity of our collections: No food, beverages, or gum chewing is allowed during the use of the archival material.
+• Please help us protect the longevity of our collections: No food, beverages, pens, or gum chewing is allowed during the use of the archival material.

-• No back packs, bags, purses, pens, highlighters or ink-based writing instruments are allowed in the Archives research space.
+• No backpacks, bags, purses, pens, highlighters, or ink-based writing instruments are allowed in the Archives research space.
 The Archives Manager can provide you a pencil and paper upon request.

 Gallery